KatherLab/STAMP/getting-started.md

 Finally, `ground_truth_label` needs to contain the column name of the data we want to train our model on.
 Stamp only can be used to train neural networks for categorical targets.
-We recommend explicitly setting the possible classes using the `categories` field.
+We recommend explicitly setting the possible classes using the `categories` field. <br>
+You can choose between training a Transformer from scratch or utilizing the pretrained [COBRA](https://github.com/KatherLab/COBRA) model by setting the **use_cobra** flag in the config file.

 ```yaml
 # stamp-test-experiment/config.yaml